 Each year, UAPD publishes the Annual Campus Security and Fire Safety Report, which includes crime and fire statistics and outlines UA security and fire safety policies and procedures.
-This 2021 release of the Annual Security Report contains campus Clery crime statistics from the calendar years 2018, 2019, and 2020.
-This report is prepared by UAPD and its Clery Compliance Coordinator, with input and cooperation from the Title IX Coordinator, the Office of Student Conduct, The Student Health Center, the Women and Gender Resource Center, Housing and Residential Communities, the Division of Strategic Communications, the Office of Emergency Preparedness, the Office of the Dean of Students, the Office of Environmental Health and Safety, the Alcohol and Other Drug (AOD) Biennial Review Work Group, and other campus partners.
+This 2022 release of the Annual Security Report contains campus Clery crime statistics from the calendar years 2019, 2020, and 2021.
+This report is prepared by UAPD and its Clery Compliance Officer, with input and cooperation from the Title IX Coordinator, the Office of Student Conduct, The Student Health Center, the Women and Gender Resource Center, Housing and Residential Communities, the Division of Strategic Communications, the Office of Emergency Preparedness, the Office of the Dean of Students, the Office of Environmental Health and Safety, the Alcohol and Other Drug (AOD) Biennial Review Work Group, and other campus partners.
+The University's Clery Act and Fire Safety Policy can be viewed online through the UA Policy Hub.
 Please take the time to familiarize yourself with this report so you can become an informed member of our community and contribute to the University's efforts to create and maintain a safe environment in which we all can live, study, work and play.
 Remember: Always use good safety sense and don't hesitate to contact UAPD whenever you need assistance or more information about the services they provide.

-You may request a printed copy of this report from the University Police Community Services Division by writing University Police, Attention: Clery Compliance Coordinator, Box 870180, Tuscaloosa, AL 35487-0180; or by e-mailing ua.police@ua.edu or by calling 205-348-8361.
+You may request a printed copy of this report from the University Police Community Services Division by writing University Police, Attention: Clery Compliance Officer, Box 870180, Tuscaloosa, AL 35487-0180; or by e-mailing ua.police@ua.edu or by calling 205-348-8361.